Types of Psychotherapy for Depression

 - Harnesses the healing power of mindfulness to live on your terms

-As its name suggests, Interpersonal Therapy, or IPT, is structured, short-term psychotherapy for depression that focuses on your relationships.
+As its name suggests, Interpersonal Therapy, or IPT, is a structured, short-term psychotherapy for depression that focuses on your relationships.

 Whether you’re dealing with grief, the loss of a loved one, a breakup, a massive argument, a move to a new place, or some other life transition, IPT can help you to feel more connected.

 In therapy, you’ll explore your relationship patterns and home in on a specific current issue that you are dealing with.
-Your therapist will then support you in developing the skills to assert your needs and better manage this problem.
+Your therapist will support you in developing the skills to assert your needs and better manage this problem.

-Quick Review of IPT
+Quick review of IPT

 - Structured & skills-based